markturansky/kubernetes/docs/design/persistentdisks.md

 1. Disks have identity that can outlive a pod.
 1. Disks must share the same namespace as a pod.
 1. Pods can have many volumes of many types except for cloud provider disks (GCE, AWS).
-1. Pods can have only a single cloud provider disk (GCE, AWS).
+1. Pods can have only a single type of cloud provider disk (GCE, AWS, not both).

 ### GCEPersistentDisk